MSF2141/MechaCar_Statistical_Analysis/README.md

 MechaCars tested multiple lots of suspension coils (MechaCar Suspension_Coil.csv dataset).
 Specifically, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
 The design requirements for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 In R Studio, a summary statistics table showing the following PSI metrics for each lot: mean, median, variance, and standard deviation was created.

 ### Part 3: T-Tests on Suspension Coils
 Perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

-In your README, create a subheading ## T-Tests on Suspension Coils , then briefly summarize your interpretation and findings for the t-test results.
-Include screenshots of the t-test to support your summary.

 ### Part 4: Design a Study Comparing the MechaCar to the Competition